As new and/or soon-to-be believers, we soon must face the unenviable position of selecting and attending a new church. We must go church shopping.

 If you’re not yet sure how you feel about attending a church, please see my post on being a churchless Christian.

-The universal church is all followers of Christ everywhere, also referred to the Body of Christ.
-Today, I want to talk about the local church.
+The universal church is all followers of Christ everywhere, also referred to as the Body of Christ.
+Today, I want to talk about church shopping as it pertains to the local church.